 Teaching Assistants: to be announced on the first day of class.
 Students may call or make appointments with their appropriate T.A. before or after class.
-Do not e-mail T.A.s using Blackboard.

 Textbook: Crooks and Baur.
 Our Sexuality.
 11^h Edition; used or new copies of editions 10 or 9 are also acceptable.